 - Remove and Power Off: The best option for installing a new graphics card.

-The DDU tool will apply the required settings and will remove the drivers from the system.
+The DDU tool will apply the required settings and remove the drivers from the system.